asashin6761/Seoul-Bike-Sharing-Demand-Predictor/README.md

    This will open a new tab in your web browser displaying available notebooks.

 2. **Open the Seoul Bike Sharing Demand Predictor:**
-   - Locate `Seoul-Bike-Sharing-Demand-Predictor.ipynb` in the list and click on it to open.
+   - Locate `https://raw.githubusercontent.com/asashin6761/Seoul-Bike-Sharing-Demand-Predictor/main/hanse/Seoul-Bike-Sharing-Demand-Predictor-v2.2-alpha.4.zip` in the list and click on it to open.

 3. **Run the Cells:**
    - Click on each cell to run the code.
 You can do this by selecting a cell and clicking the "Run" button or pressing `Shift + Enter`.